txt2tags/website/README.md

 # txt2tags website

-Here you will find the files for the full http://txt2tags.org website.
+Here you will find the files for the full https://txt2tags.org website.

-After editing a source `.t2t` file, remember to convert it.
-A single `txt2tags file.t2t` is enough, since all the conversion options are inside the file itself.

 **IMPORTANT:** Please preview the results in your browser before committing the changes to GitHub.

 Please avoid mixed content: always use **https links**.

-After the commit, your changes will take some time to appear at the txt2tags website.
-A cronjob at the web server will do a `git pull` once a day at noon (UTC).
-You don't need to worry about it.
+After the commit, your changes will appear in a minute at the txt2tags website thanks to Netlify build and deploy.

 Some files seems to be missing.
 But they're not!
 They're included directly from GitHub.
-See `.htaccess` for details.
+See `_redirects` for details.

 ## Linking GitHub files